|SJ23 Tech Tip C07, (Updated 2015-07-05, Bob Schimmel, Joe Thomas & Jim Thompson)|

 very dangerous situation.
 Oh joy, another bomb waiting for a spark to ignite it!

-is vented outside the hull AND SEALED from the cabin.
+is vented to outside the hull AND SEALED from the cabin.
 Since propane

 gas is heavier than air the tank